Science says lasting relationships come down to—you guessed it—kindness and generosity.

 Item 23: Conditional compilation

-/* in the file mydecls.h */
+d more than once:/* in the file mydecls.h */

 #if !defined(mydecls_header)